aoijs/website/src/content/docs/functions/title.md

 ---
 title: $title
-description: $title add a title to an embed.
+description: $title adds a title to an embed.
 id: title
 ---

-`$title` add a title to an embed.
+`$title` adds a title to an embed.

 ## Usage